 Growing numbers of consumers will prefer to buy from firms that sell goods and services online, offering savings of time, money and car travel.
 This boosts companies like Amazon.com that offer low prices combined with deep selections and great customer service.
 Virtually all major retailers, including giants like Wal-Mart and Home Depot, are working hard to provide better online services and choices to their customers.

-The travel industry has stabilized to a large degree.
+The travel industry has been enjoying tremendous growth in revenues over the past few years.
 Airlines are in better financial shape than they were in the recent past.
 Many have shed debt through bankruptcy and successfully reorganized as more financially stable companies.
 Hotels are enjoying high occupancy rates.
 Meanwhile, travel has become the single most successful sector at selling products and services via the Internet.

 The automobile sector is booming.
 New cars have been selling very well in recent months, and hiring has been strong at car dealers and manufacturers alike.